Why Camp Tuku?

 How can I communicate with my child at Camp Tuku?

 There are a lot of ways you can communicate with your child while at camp.
 We still encourage the old-fashioned letter.
 Campers love receiving letters in the mail!
 You will also have the ability to e-mail your child (we print out emails daily and distribute them with the regular mail).
-However, campers are not allowed to send e-mails.
-You will also have the opportunity to schedule a phone call with your child when camp is in session, if needed.
+We strongly encourage parents to prewrite the letters and bring them with them at drop-off.

 Do you post photos of the children when camp is in session?

 Our photographer will post photos to our camp management software (CRM).
-We are excited to announce that our CRM tool has just rolled out photo and video blogs capabilities!
+We are excited to announce that our CRM tool has photo and video blog capabilities!
 You will have access to your child’s precious moments at camp through the secure Parent Dashboard.
 Sign in and look for “Camp Today!” where you will also be able to download pictures, watch videos, and even grant access to extended family members.

 What is the policy regarding cell phones and other electronic devices?

-The only electronic device allowed at camp are music-only iPod that does not have access to the internet or Gizmo watches.
+The only electronic device allowed at camp is music-only iPod that does not have access to the internet or Gizmo watches.